 Mary Titus to be Featured on CUTV News Radio

-Mary Titus is a top notch Certified Life Coach and consultant for the home health industry for over 35 plus years and currently the Director of Home Health at St. Joseph Home Health.
+Mary Titus is a top notch Certified Life Coach for over ten plus years, a consultant for the home health industry for over 15 plus years and is currently the Director of Home Health at St. Joseph Home Health.

 “I have studied almost every aspect of alternative healing,” says Mary.
 “Since I was five years old I intently wanted to put a band aid on everyone’s owies.
 It was a very idealistic way to start life as a young child but I was determined to practice that in my life.”

-Mary attributes her high level of empathy from growing up in a family of a lot of children from different ethnicities.
-When she went into home health care she became immersed in the AIDS crisis in the 80’s, she became deeply involved working with patients stricken with the disease and started an HIV program for women.
+Regina attributes her high level of empathy from growing up in a family of a lot of children from different ethnicities.
+When she went into home health care she became immersed in the AIDS crisis in the 80’s.
+She became deeply involved working with patients stricken with the disease and started an HIV program for women.
 She tirelessly advocated for patients attending schools, workplaces, and any organization to educate people about the disease.
 After becoming compelled and deeply engrossed by alternative healing she assiduously began studying several different areas and became a Reiki Master teacher and a certified Master Hypnotherapist.

 During her coaching sessions Mary skillfully determines what her client’s ultimate goals are and what they hope to accomplish and merges their energy with hers.